Minka1902/msr-icons/README.md

 # msr-icons

-A lightweight, production-ready React SVG icon library with 100+ pre-built icons.
+A lightweight, production-ready React SVG icon library with **380+ pre-built icons**.
 Perfect for modern web applications.

 ## Features

-- ✨ **100+ SVG Icons** – Social media, tech stack, UI, utilities, and custom icons
+- ✨ **380+ SVG Icons** – Files, UI, brands, social, tech stack, utilities, and more
 - 🎨 **Customizable** – Control color, size, and styling via props
 - 📦 **Tree-shakeable** – Import only what you need
 - ⚡ **Optimized** – Built with Vite for fast dev/build